 The study will compare the effect and the side effect profile of vamorolone versus placebo and daily prednisolone to determine whether vamorolone improves muscle strength and function compared to placebo and whether it has less side effects compared to prednisolone.

-The study will recruit boys with a confirmed diagnosis of Duchenne muscular dystrophy (defined as total absence of dystrophin on muscle biopsy or genetic confirmation of an out-of-frame mutation in the dystrophin gene), who has not previously receive corticosteroids (prednisolone or deflazacort), older than 4 and younger than 7 years of age.
-Participants must be able to walk and to get up from the floor without assistance.
+The study recruited boys with a confirmed diagnosis of Duchenne muscular dystrophy (defined as total absence of dystrophin on muscle biopsy or genetic confirmation of an out-of-frame mutation in the dystrophin gene), who has not previously receive corticosteroids (prednisolone or deflazacort), older than 4 and younger than 7 years of age.
+Participants had to be able to walk and to get up from the floor without assistance.
 Any condition which would preclude the prescription of corticosteroids would represent an exclusion criteria from the study.
 Current or previous (within 3 months) participation in other clinical trials with investigational drugs and the use of idebenone will represent exclusion criteria.
 Other specific inclusion and exclusion criteria will be in place to ensure to reach the primary endpoints within the study period.

-This is a randomized, double blind study.
+This was a randomized, double blind study.
 This means that decision on whether a subject will receive vamorolone, placebo or prednisolone will be made randomly (like flipping a coin) by a computer and neither the participants, the families nor the study doctors will know which treatment the subject is receiving during the study.
 This is to guard against both experimenter bias and placebo effects.

-The study will recruit 120 boys with DMD in over 30 trial sites in the following countries:
+The study recruited 120 boys with DMD in 33 trial sites in the following countries: